Spiritual Care and Mental Health Scholarship

 Applications for the scholarship may be submitted by students who are presently studying spiritual care and/or mental health.

 Applications can be made after 1 November 2018.
-Further details regarding the Scholarship and an application form will be available on this page.
+Click here to find further details regarding the Scholarship and an application form.

 Hindmarsh Trust Scholarship for students coming from South Australia